dawachyophel/Super-resolution/README.md

 The learned mapping models as well as the decision tree for scaling factor 2 can be directly used for SR reconstruction.

+However, for demo purpose, we have presented results for scale factor 2 in given code.
+The results for scale factor 4 can be obtained by going through above given instructions.
+The quantitative results are compared using psnr & ssim for this study.

 Please refer to our following paper for algorithm details: